 Graduates of the faculty are employed in agriculture, horticulture, animal breeding, crop protection, quality of agricultural products, agribusiness, natural resources management, waste management, landscape architecture, rural development, and other areas of importance for the national economy.
 Our graduates are finding jobs not only as managers but can work in state administration, research and higher education institutions or as private entrepreneurs.

 Who we are

 With nearly 4,000 students and 300 employees, the FAFNR is the second largest faculty at the Czech University of Life Sciences (CULS) and the largest faculty with a similar focus in the Czech Republic, recognized and respected both at home and abroad.
-Our buildings are well equipped with modern facilities and, due to a high level of continuous technical and personal development, the faculty has prospered during its 110-year-long tradition of providing education and research in the field of agriculture, food and natural resources.

 What we offer

 We provide high-quality education in a wide range of bachelor, master and doctoral programmes.
 A number of study programmes are offered that focus on agricultural and horticultural production, garden and landscape architecture, breeding of companion animals, sustainable use of natural resources, food and human nutrition, and many others.
-We conduct extensive research, which is a precondition for accreditation of our degree programmes and allows a high level of practical training with an active participation of students.
+We conduct extensive research, which is a precondition for accreditation of our degree programmes and allows a high level of practical training with active participation of students.
 We maintain close cooperation with the leading industry producers and service providers, where we implement the results of applied research and our graduates may find employment.

 Our long-term strategy